2010 Hungarian parliamentary election: Controversies

 The European Parliament elections of 2009 in Hungary saw the rise of right-wing and far-right parties.
 This trend was covered negatively by some foreign media outlets that feared the rise of intolerance and xenophobia in the country.
 In addition, Fidesz Member of Parliament Oszkár Molnár was accused of antisemitism after saying "I love Hungary, I love Hungarians, and I prefer Hungarian interests to global financial capital, or Jewish capital, if you like, which wants to devour the whole world, but especially Hungary."
-He later said that it was only a response to a speech by President of Israel Shimon Peres in which Peres said that his country aims to "colonise" Hungary when he spoke of Israel's investments abroad, and claimed that Israel was "buying out Manhattan, Poland, Hungary...."
+He later said that it was only a response to a speech by President of Israel Shimon Peres when he spoke of Israel's investments abroad, saying that "Israeli businessmen are investing all around the world, enjoying unparalleled success, earning economic independence.
+We're buying up Manhattan, Poland, Hungary and Romania."
 Jobbik leader Gábor Vona, also stirred up controversy with allegations of chauvinism by saying "Hungary is for Hungarians" and must be defended against "foreign speculators".
 Molnár also claimed that the language of instruction in Jerusalem schools was Hungarian and they were "learning the language of their future homeland".
 His party at the time, Fidesz, did not denounce his statement but simply said it was "embarrassing".
 Adding that he would not even consider ousting Molnar from his party or parliamentary faction, as the remark "did not violate the party's bylaws".
-However, in 2010 he was excluded from the Fidesz, due to these remarks.
-Instead of him, a Lebanese-origin doctor, Pierre Daher became the Fidesz candidate.
 Molnár also claimed that pregnant Roma women deliberately try to induce birth defects so they can give birth to "fools to receive higher family subsidies.
 I have checked this and it’s true; they hit their bellies with a rubber hammer so that they’ll give birth to handicapped kids."
 In 2011, he denounced Roma women at the Hungarian police authorities.

-Another Fidesz parliamentarian, Ilona Ékes, wrote to the police to ban a gay pride event in Budapest, saying that homosexuality was a mental illness and demonstrators would scandalise people, as they did in previous years, when homosexual activists imitated sexual intercourse on stage and other activists were allegedly blasphemous.
-According to Ékes, the demonstrations would harm youngsters, whose school season was to start on the same day.

-A Hungarian analyst was cited as saying Fidesz tolerates such provocative rhetoric from its members because of fears they would vote for Jobbik instead.